gtech-mulearn/Top-100-Coders/profile/m.sivakrishnan@mulearn.md

 #### Career Plan:

-My intermediate plane is Study,Study and Study.I want gather as much information as possible which in turn help me to create a product which can help for betterment of society.Which ironically,is my long term plan also.
+My intermediate plane is Study every aspect of the sector.I want gather as much information as possible which in turn help me to create a product which can help for betterment of society.Which ironically,is my long term plan also.

 #### Thoughts on Kerala's Tech Ecosystem: